ipimpat/laravel-query-builder/docs/features/including-relationships.md

 weight: 3
 ---

-The `include` query parameter will load any Eloquent relation or relation count on the resulting models.
+The `include` query parameter will load any Eloquent relation or relation count on the resulting models or an already retrieved model.
 All includes must be explicitly allowed using `allowedIncludes()`.
 This method takes an array of relationship names or `AllowedInclude` instances.

 ## Basic usage